Series 506.2.3.1P - Guidelines for Responding to Students Who Have Allergies

 3.1.1 School staff will develop a good communications channel with the student’s parent or guardian.
 It is the responsibility of the parent or guardian to initially bring the student’s allergy to the school's attention.
 The school shall inform the parent or guardian of any incidents related to the allergy at school and the parent or guardian shall inform the school of any new information regarding the student’s allergy.

-3.1.2 Upon initial notification of a student allergy, the school nurse will ask the parent or guardian to complete and sign:
+3.1.2 Upon initial notification of a student allergy, the school nurse will ask the parent or guardian to provide:

-3.1.3 Procedure 506.2.3P, Student Allergy Information, will be reviewed and revised when deemed appropriate by the school nurse, or parent or guardian.
+3.1.3 Documentation concerning the student’s allergy will be reviewed and revised when deemed appropriate by the school nurse, or parent or guardian.

 3.1.4 The school nurse will provide information about the student with severe allergies, being aware of confidentiality concerns, to teachers, substitute teachers, coaches, bus drivers and bus chaperones, food and nutrition services managers, playground supervisors and others who are in contact with the student at school during the school day.
 Other parents and students shall not have access to the Individual Health Plan (IHP) for confidentiality reasons.